acl-org/ethics-reading-list/README.md

 _Last Updated: 2021 Oct 12_

+### Contributed by
-Contributed by (please add/update your name as part of your pull request).
+(please add/update your name as part of your pull request, and include an affiliation and weblink if you'd like).
+* Karën Fort

+### Guidelines
 * Use APA style where possible.
 * Add minimally a `paper` link to direct readers directly to the `.pdf` or metadata page (arXiv or ACL Anthology) of the paper.